-- 3.1 The Statement of Accounts has been prepared in accordance with the provisions of the Audit Commission Act 1998 and the Accounts and Audit (England) Regulations 2011 ("the Regulations").
-The form, content and accounting policies followed in preparing the Statement of Accounts are as prescribed in the Regulations and by the Code of Practice on Local Authority Accounting which is developed and published by the CIPFA/LASAAC joint committee ("the Code").
-The Code is based on International Financial Reporting Standards ("IFRS"). - 3.2 The Regulations require that the responsible financial officer, namely the Chief Finance Officer, sign and date the Statement of Accounts by 30 June at the latest, and certify that it presents a true and fair view of the financial position of TfL at the end of the year to which it relates and of TfL's income and expenditure for that year. - 3.3 The Regulations further require that the Statement of Accounts are approved by a resolution of a Committee of the Board, or otherwise by a resolution of the members of TfL, meeting as a whole.
-Approval is planned to be sought at the Board meeting on 27 June 2012.

-3.4 As has been the case in earlier years, the Statement of Accounts must be made available for public inspection for a period of four weeks following advertisement of the inspection period.
-The inspection period commences on 11 June and finishes on 6 July.
-Following the inspection period, the auditors may receive questions or objections to the accounts from local government electors in London.
-Should any such questions or objections be raised, these will be reported to the Committee at its next meeting.
+- 4.1 The Statement of Accounts has been prepared in accordance with the provisions of the Audit Commission Act 1998 and the Accounts and Audit (England) Regulations 2011 ('the Regulations').
+The form, content and accounting policies followed in preparing the Statement are as prescribed in the Regulations and by the Code of Practice on Local Authority Accounting developed and published by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Local Authority (Scotland) Accounts Advisory Committee (LASAAC) joint committee ('the Code').
+The Code is based on International Financial Reporting Standards. - 4.2 The Regulations require that the responsible financial officer, namely the Chief Finance Officer, sign and date the Statement of Accounts by 30 June at the latest, and certify that it presents a true and fair view of the financial position of TfL at the end of the year to which it relates and of TfL's income and expenditure for that year. - 4.3 The Regulations further require that the Statement of Accounts are approved by a resolution of a Committee of the Board, or otherwise by a resolution of the members of TfL, meeting as a whole.
+Although such approval is to take place no later than 30 September, approval is being sought at this meeting, in line with the timetable for previous years. - 4.4 In addition, the accounts and accounting records must be made available for public inspection for a period of four weeks following advertisement of the inspection period.
+Immediately following the inspection period, the auditors may receive questions or objections to the accounts from local government electors in London.
+Should any such questions or objections be raised, these will be reported to the Audit and Assurance Committee at its next meeting.
+Should any matters arise from questions or objections which require, in the opinion of the Chief Finance Officer, a material change to the Statement of Accounts, he will seek the approval of the Board to these changes.